Confederate Soldier Monument, Reidsville

 The crowd sang "America" at the 1910 unveiling of the monument.
 Speeches were given by H. R. Scott, Mayor Fancis Womack, Mr. E.R.
 Harris of the Scales Boyd Camp of the United Confederate Veterans, and Cyrus B. Watson.

-As with many Confederate monuments, the continued presence of the statue is a point of contention within the community.
+As with many Confederate monuments, the presence of the statue was a point of contention within the community.
 After a car accident destroyed the monument, some residents celebrated its removal, while others demanded its replacement.
-There was some confusion over who actually owned the monument; Reidsville and the North Carolina Division of the United Daughters of the Confederacy (UDC) decided not to return a repaired sculpture to the original location in front of the library.
+Although there was some confusion over who actually owned the monument; Reidsville and the North Carolina Division of the United Daughters of the Confederacy (UDC) decided not to return a repaired sculpture to the original location in front of the library.
 Local groups formed, some opposing a new monument and others calling for a replacement.
 Organizations for and against replacing the monument participated in the 2011 Reidsville Christmas parade.

-The monument is located in the center of the traffic circle at the intersection of W. Morehead St. and N. Scales St. in Reidsville.
-It is surrounded by a circular bed of flowers and a circular brick sidewalk.
+The monument was located in the center of the traffic circle at the intersection of W. Morehead St. and N. Scales St. in Reidsville (N 36° 21.695 W 079° 39.860).
+The monument faced South and was surrounded by a circular bed of flowers and a circular brick sidewalk.
+On May 23, 2011, a car struck the monument after the driver fell asleep.
+The statue was shattered.
+Now the monument has a new home in Greenview Cemetery.

 The 100th anniversary celebration of the monument's creation was held on July 1, 2010.